GrahamCHill/SDL-DearImGUI-Template/README.md

 # SDL3+Vulkan+DearImGU Project Template

+This is the SDL2 version, but for use it will need to be moved to it's own repo, or to be merged into the parent

 This template is built with git submodules, and CMake!

 This a template designed around the CMake build system, it includes